-Basketball Play - "Baseline 3"By Dr. James Gels, from the Coach’s Clipboard Basketball Playbook... lots of great basketball stuff.
-Come on - join us!
+Basketball Play - "Baseline 3"By Dr. James Gels, From the Coach’s Clipboard Basketball Playbook

 "Baseline-3" is a simple back-door play.
 You can run this out of a 3-out, 2-in motion offense, or a 1-3-1 offense.
 The low post player O5 runs the baseline and sets a weak-side screen for the opposite wing O3.
 We use the label "baseline 3" because it tells our players that our baseline low-post is going to pick for O3, and because the defense might erroneously think that "baseline 3" might mean a 3-point shot from the corner.

 Diagram A. Setup:

 O1 is at the point, O2 and O3 are on the wings, O5 is low post and O4 is high post.
 O3 slides down toward the corner.
 The defender may think O3 is looking for the 3-pointer there.